Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 ```javascript
 var framework = new PgFramework(type_prefix, name);
 ```
 This framework variable can then be populated with a variety of key:value pairs.
-Some of these pairs are informational, like 'framework.author', which will be displayed to the end user, or give parameters to the Pinegrow App about how the plugin is supposed to be managed or displayed.
+Some of these pairs are informational, like ```framework.author```, which will be displayed to the end user, or give parameters to the Pinegrow App about how the plugin is supposed to be managed or displayed.
 The most important of these are listed below in the section [**framework descriptive elements**](#fde).
 Other pairs add the individual library components, items to the property panel, or actions panel.
 The most important of these are listed below in the section [**framework helpers and constructors**](#fhc).
 A third category of key:value pairs control the actions of the CMS and are listed below in the section [**framework CMS helpers**](#fch).
 Typically, the descriptive key:value pairs for the framework are defined prior to returning the new object to the Pinegrow App using the 'addFramework()' function.
 ```javascript
 pinegrow.addFramework(framework);